basho/basho_docs/content/riak/ts/1.4.0/using/planning.md

 )
 ```

-While the keywords appear in all uppercase letters here, they can be specified using lowercase or uppercase letters as they are not case sensitive.
+A TS table is made up of:

+* a table name, GeoCheckin in this example,
+* [column definitions](#column-definitions), the first 5 lines after the table name in this example, and
+* [the primary key](#primary-key), which is everything following `PRIMARY KEY` in this example.

+The column definitions will determine the columns of your TS table, while the primary key determines where data is stored in your TS cluster.

+Keywords are case sensitive, so be sure to capitalize appropriately.

 {{% note title="Table Limitations" %}}
-You cannot create a table with more than 511 total [column definitions](#column-definitions) and [column names](#primary-key).
+You cannot create a table with more than 511 total columns.
 If you try to create a table with more than 511 columns, you will receive an error.
 {{% /note %}}

-#### Column Definitions
+### Column Definitions

-Column definitions are the lines preceding the `PRIMARY KEY` in the example.
-Column definitions define the structure of the data.
-They are comprised of three parts: a column name, a data type, and (optionally) an inline constraint.
+Column definitions define the structure of the data and are comprised of three parts: a column name, a data type, and (optionally) an inline constraint.

 ```sql
 column_name data_type [NOT NULL],